backube/snapscheduler/SECURITY.md

 to the snapshotscheduler.
 It allows users to create a potentially very large number of volume snapshots.

-The use of RBAC rules to control access is strongly encouraged.
+The use of RBAC rules and ResourceQuota to control access is strongly encouraged.

 ## Vulnerabilities